Skip to content

 vx test --all [OPTIONS]

-# Test a local provider (for development)
+# Test a local provider during development

 vx test --local <path> [OPTIONS]